qlik-oss/core-grpc-postgres-connector/local-postgres.md

 Instead of using the programatic approach the tool [corectl](https://github.com/qlik-oss/corectl/releases) can be used to desribe the app you want to create.

-Start by creating a configuration file for corectl (in this case against the local postgres):
+Start by creating a configuration file for corectl (in this case against the local postgres).

+corectl.yml:
 ```
 engine: localhost:19076
 script: ./script.qvs